Empower 2YC Students with Validation

 What is Validation?

 Some students arrive at college already feeling confident and ready to go, while others have internal doubts and may wonder if they are even "college material."
 This mindset arises from previous experiences of invalidation or lack of role models in higher education (Callahan et al., 2015).
 A deficit of validation can occur in anyone, but it can be particularly poignant for non-traditional, low-income, minority, and first-generation students, for whom the expectations of college may not be inherent in their backgrounds.
 A student's initial lack of validation can be further enhanced by learning environments that are competitive or hierarchical, and by instructors who distance themselves from the students.
-In these "sink or swim" situations, those that are already capable will persist, while those who are vulnerable are all the more likely to be unsuccessful.
+In these "sink or swim" situations, those who are already confident will persist, while those who are less sure of themselves are more likely to be unsuccessful.
 Thus, students who set out at a disadvantage can be further hindered by an environment that is perceived as uncaring (Linares and Muñoz, 2011).

 -Linares and Muñoz, 2011